YellowbrickData/deployer-contrib/terraform/self-managed/aws/README.md

 # Self-Managed Yellowbrick Deployment on AWS

 This is a reference for deploying Yellowbrick on AWS using Terraform.
+When installing Yellowbrick via Helm, this provides AWS cloud infrastructure to support that deployment.

 ## Components